 can be used and reused for multilevel kids.

-suits your teaching personality and what you hold dear in terms of learning and education principles.
+suits what you hold dear in terms of learning and education principles (educational philosophy)

-contain assessments (seatwork, quizzes or testif that is a requirement
+contain assessments (seatwork, quizzes or test if that is valuable for you or is a requirement in your chosen provider)

-enhances creativity and promote real-life connection and applicationwithin your homeschool budget
+enhances creativity and promote real-life connection and application

 5. Your decision to go independent or hook up with a homeschool provider may affect your choice of materials.